 Kick and Twitch are similar in terms of content and navigation, but there are some key differences.

-Kick has already lured big streamers away from Twitch, including Tyler “Trainwreck” Niknam, Hikaru Nakamura, Adin Ross, Evelone and Corinna Kopf.
-Since the platform is still in its early stages, the possibilities for creators on Kick are pretty wide open.
+Kick lured some big streamers away from Twitch in its first year, including Tyler “Trainwreck” Niknam, Hikaru Nakamura, Adin Ross, Evelone, Amouranth, xQc and Corinna Kopf.
+Since the platform is still less than two years old, the possibilities for creators on Kick are pretty wide open.

 Many live streamers are attracted by the more favorable monetization policies.
-Twitch creators only get 50% of subscription earnings and YouTube offers creators 70%.
+Twitch creators only get between 60-70% of subscription earnings and YouTube offers creators 70% of channel memberships.
 With Kick, creators get to keep 95% of subscription earnings.
+You can compare Twitch and Kick in more detail in our full guide.

 To go live on Kick you'll need a live streaming software that uses RTMP, such as Restream Studio or OBS Studio.
 We’ll explain how to go live on Kick using Restream.